stormtracks/rr1-d3/README.md

-This is a fork of [react-redux-d3](https://github.com/lucmerceron/React-Redux-D3)
+This is a fork of [react-redux-d3](https://github.com/lucmerceron/React-Redux-D3) with some new d3 graphs.

-With some new d3 graphs, in parallel I am also working on [Aspen]() which are the new d3 concepts in a [create-react-app]() framework instead of serving up the static bundle via Express.
+In parallel I am also working on
+[Aspen]() which are the new d3 concepts in a [create-react-app](https://github.com/facebookincubator/create-react-app) framework instead of serving up the static bundle via Express in this repo.
+Note, for development the static bundle is much faster.

 ## Introduction